Race Appraisal Services, LLC can help you remove your Private Mortgage Insurance

-It's widely understood that a 20% down payment is accepted when purchasing a home.
-Considering the liability for the lender is generally only the difference between the home value and the sum remaining on the loan, the 20% adds a nice buffer against the charges of foreclosure, reselling the home, and natural value fluctuationson the chance that a borrower doesn't pay.
+A 20% down payment is typically accepted when getting a mortgage.
+The lender's risk is often only the difference between the home value and the amount outstanding on the loan, so the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and natural value variations on the chance that a purchaser doesn't pay.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and frequently isn't even tax deductible, PMI is costly to a borrower.
-Different from a piggyback loan where the lender takes in all the costs, PMI is beneficial for the lender because they collect the money, and they receive payment if the borrower is unable to pay.
+Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible, PMI can be expensive to a borrower.
+It's lucrative for the lender because they collect the money, and they get the money if the borrower defaults, unlike a piggyback loan where the lender consumes all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-It can take many years to arrive at the point where the principal is only 20% of the original amount borrowed, so it's crucial to know how your home has grown in value.
-After all, every bit of appreciation you've accomplished over the years counts towards removing PMI.
-So why pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood might not be following the national trends and/or your home could have gained equity before things cooled off, so even when nationwide trends hint at decreasing home values, you should understand that real estate is local.
+Because it can take countless years to arrive at the point where the principal is just 20% of the original amount borrowed, it's crucial to know how your home has appreciated in value.
+After all, any appreciation you've achieved over the years counts towards abolishing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% threshold?
+Your neighborhood may not be adhering to the national trends and/or your home may have secured equity before things cooled off, so even when nationwide trends forecast falling home values, you should realize that real estate is local.

-The hardest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
-An accredited, licensed real estate appraiser can certainly help.
-It is an appraiser's job to recognize the market dynamics of their area.
-At Race Appraisal Services, LLC, we're masters at recognizing value trends in East Longmeadow, Hampden County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will often cancel the PMI with little effort.
-At which time, the homeowner can delight in the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Race Appraisal Services, LLC, we know when property values have risen or declined.
+We're masters at analyzing value trends in East Longmeadow, Hampden County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will generally remove the PMI with little effort.
+At which time, the homeowner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: